-To avoid vehicle service work at very low conicity, a new theoretical wheel profile PF000 was developed and tested.
+To avoid vehicle service work at very low conicity, a new design wheel profile PF000 was developed and tested.
 This profile was derived from a few measured worn wheel profiles and adapted to achieve the target equivalent conicity higher than 0.15 for an amplitude of 3 mm for the nominal as well as slightly increased track gauge values.
 The tread of this profile consists of radii 400 and 120 mm.
 After some time in service, a tread wear concentrated on rather small area was observed.
 The analysis of wheel/rail contact geometry for lateral wheelset displacement (Fig. 5) showed for nominal parameters the contact in the wheel profile coordinate system at approximately -9 mm (i.e. 9 mm from the taping line in direction to the flange), a small contact spreading and rather small contact area.
 An alternative wheel profile PF602 has been developed by modification of the profile's arc radii to 380 and 90 mm and reducing the nominal contact angle.
 This resulted in a contact at -2 mm and a wider contact spreading at similar equivalent conicity level, see Fig. 6.
-The wheel profile measurements confirmed a wider wear spreading at the profile PF602 compared with the profile PF000, see the bottom diagrams in Fig. 5 and 6.

-The change of the wheel profile shape due to wear at large traction creep during the winter period can be seen in the bottom diagrams in Fig. 5 and 6.
+A development of the wheel profiles PF000 and PF602 due to wear at large traction creep during the winter period can be seen in the bottom diagrams in Fig. 5 and 6.
 The wheel profile measurements demonstrate the influence of wheel profile on the wear spreading and confirm wider wear spreading at the profile PF602 compared with the profile PF000.